-- 1. Footnotes are required for Final Project Reports.
-The reason for this is that all Final Project Reports are archived on microfilm, and footnotes allow a paper to be read without the necessity of jumping to the end of the film to locate the references.
+- 1. Footnotes are required for theses.
+The reason for this is that the theses may be archived on microfilm or cd-rom, and footnotes allow a paper to be read without the necessity of jumping to the end of the film or disk to locate the references.
 The only exception to this requirement is if your word processing program is not capable of formatting footnotes.
 This exception must have your advisor's approval. - 2.
 If you do use endnotes, they are to be placed after the APPENDIX, and before the BIBLIOGRAPHY. - 3.
 The heading NOTES should appear in all capital letters, 2 inches down from the top edge of the paper, and centered left to right.
 The listing of references begins on the fourth line below this heading and at the left margin.
 See Hartford Seminary General Guidelines for a Research Paper for instructions and samples on the formatting of notes.
-If this document does not include an example of the kind of resource you are citing, refer to either Kate Turabian's A Manual for Writers, or The Chicago Manual of Style, the standard upon which she relies.

-- 4. A D.Min. final project paper that does not observe the citation style prescribed by these style guides will be returned to the student for corrections. - 5.
+If this document does not include an example of the kind of resource you are citing, refer to either Kate Turabian's A Manual for Writers, or The Chicago Manual of Style, the standard upon which she relies. - 4.
+An M.A. thesis that does not observe the citation style prescribed by these style guides will be returned to the student for corrections. - 5.
 Individual entries are single-spaced, with double-spacing between the entries.